Cat neutering during Covid-19 lockdown

 Roaming, fighting and disease

-- Unneutered cats tend to roam further from home to claim territory and mate.
-This puts them at higher risk of being involved in road traffic accidents, getting cat bite injuries and picking up diseases such as FIV and FeLV from other cats.
+Unneutered cats tend to roam further from home to claim territory and mate.
+This puts them at higher risk of being involved in road traffic accidents, getting cat bite injuries and picking up diseases such as FIV and FeLV.

 Unneutered male cats are more likely to mark their territory by urine spraying.